cloudquill/journal-api/README.md

 # Journal API
 This project is a simple RESTful API for managing personal journal entries, built with FastAPI.
-Currently, all data is stored in-memory, meaning it will be lost whenever the application restarts.
-Persistent storage will be added shortly.
+In the previous iteration, all data was stored in-memory, meaning it will be lost whenever the application restarts.
+Now, persistent storage has been tested using Azure Cosmos DB Emulator.

-Technologies used are Python, FastAPI, Pydantic and Uvicorn.
+Technologies used are Python, FastAPI, Pydantic, Uvicorn and Azure Cosmos Emulator.

 ## Features
 The API provides core CRUD (Create, Read, Update, Delete) operations for journal entries: